eye-micah/personal/content/blog/linuxdesktop.md

 Additionally, a robust image-based system can also ship with needed kernel modules, including out of tree ones, making for a more appealing proposition for hardware vendors to ship their custom-built version of a Linux distro.
 I can absolutely see a world where Dell ships out their own immutable distro with certain preinstalled tweaks or packages.

+All of this comes from love and appreciation of Linux.
+I still daily drive it for large amounts of my day, and do ALL of my gaming and most programming, development, automation, machine learning, and a bunch of other stuff on a Linux desktop.
+I'm just tired of these long-standing issues and would like more people to embrace the future.